Building the perfect Monstie

 If your Monstie is at S rank in an area, it will get this area element.
 This will change its appearance but also grants its different buffs and demerits.

-Using a move from an element your Monstie doesn’t have reduce its performance by 60%.
+Using a move from an element your Monstie doesn’t have reduce its performance by 10%.
 If your Monstie gets the corresponding element with the dual element system, it negates that debuff, meaning it will be as powerful as a regular Monstie from this element.
 This was tested with a fire Ebony Odogaron and a Dreadking Rathalos, both species having the same attack value: they effectively deal the same damage with fire moves.
-There’s no direct offensive benefit to only using one element, a fire Ebony Odogaron deals as much damage as a regular Ebony Odogaron.
+There’s no direct offensive benefit to only using one element, a fire Ebony Odogaron deals as much damage as a dragon Ebony Odogaron (with double dragon element too).

 Going dual element can alter the Monstie element weaknesses.
 There doesn’t to be a general rule and it seems to be more species based but sometimes, an elemental weakness can get increased.
-For instance, my dual element Ebony Odogarons are weak to all elements aside from dragon which they highly resist.
-Meanwhile, the original Ebony Odogaron is neutral to all elements with a high dragon resistance.
 The element resistance/weakness multipliers are as follows:

 • Extra weak: 150% damage taken